 D7 Passive Income Visa vs the D8 Digital Nomad Visa: Which One is Better?

-While not necessary, work is permitted for D8 holders, but they must prove that they have the minimum required passive income.
+While not necessary, work is permitted for D8 holders, but they must prove they have the minimum required passive income.

 The D8 Visa is ideal for those with investments or retirement funds.
-The D8 Visa requires proof of active income from remote work, with a minimum threshold of approximately €3,280 per month.
+It requires proof of active income from remote work and has a minimum monthly threshold of approximately €3,480.

 The purpose of both visas is also different.
 The D7 Visa is ideal for retirees or individuals with stable passive income, allowing them to live in Portugal without engaging in local employment.